 - Bone infarction and necrosis affect the subchondral bone, articular cartilage, and bone epiphysis.

 - Revascularization occurs and new bone ossification starts.
 Some patients may have healthy bone growth and development.

-- This may result in deformities in the femoral head and epiphyseal growth plate.2,4
+- This may result in deformities in the FH and epiphyseal growth plate.2,4

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)

-LCPD can be divided into 4 stages (with subgroups) based on the modified Waldenstrom radiographic classification, which has high inter-and intra-rater reliability.
-6 Determinates of the duration of each stage and total duration of the active phase is unknown, but older patients appear to have a longer duration than younger patients.
+LCPD can be divided into four stages (with subgroups) based on the modified Waldenstrom radiographic classification, which has high inter-and intra-rater reliability.6 Determinates of the duration of each stage and total duration of the active phase is unknown, but older patients appear to have a longer duration than younger patients.